nlong1/byu-hoco-hack/context.md

 ## Conversation 3: Housing Support
 **User:** I am looking for housing, but I don't know where to start.

-**Steve:** There's a lesson on housing that could be worth reviewing in the app!
+**Y Guide:** There's a lesson on housing that could be worth reviewing in the app!
 It covers everything from finding housing to understanding your options as a BYU student.